SpringNoobs/reminder-api/README.md

 # Reminder API

-Reliably notify users about upcoming deadlines via email, with built-in retries and failure handling—so you don't have to worry about missed notifications.
+Reliably notify users about upcoming deadlines via email, with built-in retries and failure handling.
+So you don't have to worry about missed notifications.

 ## Features